digidem/digital-democracy.org/_posts/blog/2018-12-19-birthday-party.md

 Kumaradhevan.

-For me, it was an honor to tell the story of the early days of Digital Democracy, and the ways our work has evolved over the past decade.
+For me, it was an honor to tell the story of the early days of Digital Democracy, and how our work has evolved over the past decade.
 Despite the ways our team has grown and our programs have changed, the core of our work remains the same: to work in solidarity with marginalized communities who are using technology to defend their environmental and human rights.
 The evening